At the Sea

-At the Sea is an upcoming American drama film directed by Kornél Mundruczó and written by Mundruczó and Kata Wéber.
-It stars Amy Adams, Murray Bartlett, Brett Goldstein, Chloe East, Dan Levy, Jenny Slate, and Rainn Wilson.
+At the Sea is a 2026 drama film directed by Kornél Mundruczó and written by Kata Wéber.
+Starring Amy Adams as Laura, it follows a middle-aged woman readjusting to life after rehab.
+It also stars Murray Bartlett, Brett Goldstein, Chloe East, Dan Levy, Jenny Slate, and Rainn Wilson, in supporting roles.

+The film had its world premiere at the main competition of the 76th Berlin International Film Festival on February 16, 2026, where it was nominated for the Golden Bear.

 Premise

-After rehabilitation, Laura (Adams) returns to her family's beach home, readjusting to her old life without her career that gave her identity.
+After rehabilitation, Laura returns to her family's beach home, readjusting to her old life without her career that gave her identity.
 She faces her next chapter, forced to move on.